 1. Build a relationship

 It doesn’t matter how you do it.
-The important thing is that your parents see you caring about their child.
+The important thing is that your parents see you care about their child.

 2. Note positives of each student